-Olive Oil: Just a touch, and try to use the good quality extra virgin olive oil
+Olive Oil: Just a touch of good quality extra virgin olive oil.

-Ice cubes: To add liquid to moisten the kofte, and to prevent the kofte from warming too much while mixing in the stand mixer.
+Ice cubes: These add liquid to moisten the kofte, and to prevent the kofte from warming too much while mixing in the stand mixer.

 How to make cig kofte:

 - Add the bulgur and warm water to the bowl of a stand mixer with a paddle attachment and mix briefly until just combined.
 Cover the bowl, and let the bulgur soak up the water for 20 minutes before proceeding.

 - Add all the remaining ingredients except for the ice cubes, and mix on low speed for 20 minutes.
 After 5 minutes has passed, and for the next two 5 minute intervals add in a couple of ice cube, for a total of 6 cubes.